saraachour/stanford-cs104.github.io/src/routes/assignments/assign8/+page.svelte.md

 <Callout critical>

-While your server needs to remain up while grading, **please remember to your AWS instance**– otherwise you may end up being charged at some point in the future.
+While your server needs to remain up while grading, **please remember to terminate your AWS instance**– otherwise you may end up being charged at some point in the future.

 </Callout>